hannotify/a-birds-eye-view-of-version-control-with-pijul/sections/1-dang-it-git-and-welcome.md

 In fact, this is what I always say when teaching people about Git.
 This chart is from the Git course I regularly teach at Info Support.
-Sure enough, after 2005-2006, nothing seems to have happened in version control world.
+Sure enough, after 2005, nothing seems to have happened in version control world.

 In fact, I never even gave it a second thought, until a student asked me about it at the end of a particular course day.
 She said: "I like Git well enough, but what is new and cool in version control?"

-And because I didn't know the answer to her question, I started researching it and found a few newer version control systems.
+And because I didn't know the answer to her question, I started researching it and found a newer version control systems.
-They were called Fossil and Pijul.
+It was called Pijul.
-This talk is about Pijul, and how its approach is different from Git's approach.
+This talk is about Pijul, and how it's different from Git.